Carmen: Synopsis, Character Map

 Don José

-I’m sorry for yelling at you.
+I’m sorry I yelled at you.
 Let’s make up.
-Don’t you love me anymore?

 Carmen